 The water treatment facility is maintained to meet primary and secondary drinking water regulations.
-An adsorptive media filtration system removes iron and arsenic from the source water.
-Treatment includes disinfection with a chlorine to inactivate microbiological organisms.
+Water treatment includes disinfection with chlorine to inactivate microbiological organisms.
 To control the corrosivity of the water, we add a phosphate compound.

 Certified operators ensure the quality of the water we produce.